-Find information about the major medical issues facing women, from breast cancer and heart disease to menopause and osteoporosis, and get tips for healthy living from our Center for Specialized Women's Health.
+Find information about the major medical issues facing women from breast cancer, infertility, and menopause to gynecologic cancer, obstetrics, gynecology and tips for healthy living from our Women's Health Institute.

 If you have a bleeding mouth sore or pain that lingers, don’t ignore it.
 It's probably nothing, but you want to get it checked out.
 In some cases, prolonged irritation ends up being squamous cell cancer.